-This paper proposes that organizations, and in particular their C^2 architecture, can be better understood, analyzed and even managed by understanding the complex structure of interdependencies that exist within its boundaries.
+This paper proposes that organizations, and in particular their structure or architecture, can be better understood, analyzed and even managed by understanding the complex structure of interdependencies that exist within its boundaries.
 This is not a new claim.
-Galbraith [1977], Thompson [1967], Perrow [1970], and Pfeffer and Salancik [1978] have all suggested ways in which technological and interdependencies can be predicted and used to further our theoretical understanding of organizational phenomena.
-While these models have been useful, they are abstract and nonspecific on how the interdependencies can be assessed. propose that these earlier models can be enhanced with formalisms incorporating the complexities ofinherent these interdependencies.
+Galbraith [1977], Thompson [1967], Perrow [1970], and Pfeffer and Salancik [1978] have all suggested ways in which such technological and human interdependencies can be predicted and used to further our theoretical understanding of organizational phenomena.
+While these models have been useful, they are abstract and nonspecific on how the interdependencies can be assessed.
+We propose that these earlier models can be enhanced with formalisms incorporating the inherent complexities of these interdependencies.